feliperochadev/check-js/README.md

 # Features:

 - checkAssert(condition, "message")

   Assert function via html.

 - checkAssertLog(condition, "message")

   Assert function via console.log.

-- checkTest("name of test", function());
+- checkTest("name of test", function())

   Test a set of assertions, using assert for each assert inside the parameter function().

-- checkTestAsync("name of test", function calling asserts via assertAsync() Test a set of asynchronous/callback assertions, using assertAsync() for each assert inside the parameter function().
+- checkTestAsync("name of test", function())

+  Test a set of asynchronous/callback assertions, using assertAsync() for each assert inside the parameter function().

 See some examples in Examples folder.

 # How to contribute: